wifisensing/PicoScenes-Manual/source/features_pricing.rst

     "Transmit 11a/g/n/ac/ax-Format Frames with 20/40 MHz CBW","Supporting *Packet Injection* with 11a/g/n/ac/ax format and up to 160 MHz CBW.
     See :ref:`ax200-monitor-injection` and :ref:`ax200-monitor-injection-mcs-antenna`","**✓**","**✓**"
     "Transmit 11a/g/n/ac/ax-Format Frames with 80/160 MHz CBW","Supporting *Packet Injection* with 11a/g/n/ac/ax format and up to 160 MHz CBW.
 See :ref:`ax200-monitor-injection` and :ref:`ax200-monitor-injection-mcs-antenna`","**✓** (Transmission rate :math:`\leq` 50pkts)","**✓**"
-    "Runtime Specifying Channel and Bandwidth","Supporting specifying channel, CBW, Tx/Rx chainmasks in runtime by commands or APIs.
+    "Runtime Specifying Channel and Bandwidth","Specifying channel, CBW, Tx/Rx chainmasks in runtime by commands or APIs.
 See :ref:`live-channel-bw-changing`.","**✓**","**✓**"

 .. _license_qca9300:

 COTS NIC: QCA9300 And IWL5300
 +++++++++++++++++++++++++++++++

 PicoScenes supports the legendary QCA9300 and IWL5300 NICs, and exclusively unlocks several low-level controls for QCA9300.
+See :ref:`picoscenes_paper` for more details.

 .. csv-table::
     :header: "Feature", "Description","Free","Pro"